sayantan0510/interchain-intrachain-contacts/README.md

 ## Overview

-This repository provides two Python tools to compute **interchain** and **intrachain** contacts in multi-chain biomolecular systems from GROMACS trajectories.
+This repository provides two Python tools to compute **interchain** and **intrachain** contacts in multi-chain single-component biomolecular systems from GROMACS trajectories (.xtc and .trr).
 Contacts are defined using a **PLUMED-style switching function**, which provides a smooth and physically meaningful measure of contacts instead of a hard (Heaviside step function) cutoff.

 The scripts support: